rodrigorega/Lightroom/workflow/README.md

 ★★★★☆ - Developing made this photo even better.
 Its worthy of being shared to my Tumblr and Flickr.
 Absolutely must make it into our photo books.

 ★★★★★ - Hall of Fame.
 If I had a portfolio of photography, this would go in there.
 But I don’t.
 So really, this is just a way for me to return to my favorite photos.
 Maybe I’ll print them.

+8) Delete rejected photos

+Time to clean the house, delete all photos marked as "rejected" in step 1.